 What does it cover?

-While most policies will cover the majority of your possessions there may be limits on jewelry, fur an silverware.
+While most policies will cover the majority of your possessions, there may be limits on jewelry, fur and silverware.
 Other policies might not cover business items, so if you work from home, you might need another policy for your business equipment.
-Generally included items are clothes, furniture, artwork and electronics.
+Generally, included items are clothes, furniture, artwork, and electronics.

 What ‘perils’ are covered?

-Most insurance covers you against theft, fire, smoke, explosions, wind and water damage from bursting pipes and overflow.
+Most insurance covers you against theft, fire, smoke, explosions, wind, and water damage from bursting pipes and overflow.
 Check the fine print when it comes to storm coverage.
-A lot of times they won’t cover water damage if water seeps in from roof or walls unless the roof was damaged by the wind.
+A lot of times, they won’t cover water damage if water seeps in from the roof or walls unless the roof was damaged by the wind.
 As well, if you live on the ground or basement level, you are NOT protected against flood damage.

 Is there liability coverage?